-Seek urgent medical care if you develop fever above 38°C , increasing abdominal pain or swelling, yellowing of the eyes or skin, shortness of breath, persistent vomiting, or wound problems, inability to eat or drink or sudden leg swelling or calf pain.
-Please contact Dr Suthananthan's rooms if you have any concerns but after hours you should present to an emergency department.
+Seek urgent medical care if you develop fever above 38°C, increasing abdominal pain or swelling, yellowing of the eyes or skin, shortness of breath, persistent vomiting, or wound problems, inability to eat or drink or sudden leg swelling or calf pain.
+You may call my practice but after hours you should present to an emergency department.